 What is SWAN Day?

-Statera Foundation is dedicated to increasing the visibility of women artists.
-And every March, we put the spotlight on women artists through Support Women Artists Now Day.
+As part of our ongoing efforts to increase the visibility of women artists, Statera Foundation puts the spotlight on women artists every March and April through Support Women Artists Now Day.

-Support Women Artists Now Day/SWAN Day is an annual international celebration of women’s creativity and gender parity activism held on the last Saturday of March and celebrated throughout March and April.
-Join us for the Eleventh International SWAN Day on March 31, 2018.
-No fees required.
+Support Women Artists Now Day/SWAN Day is an annual international celebration of women’s creativity and gender parity activism.

 Join Us for Support Women Artists Now Day!